Nonoperative treatment of 44B ankle injuries is usually only indicated for minimally displaced, stable fractures.

 This usually holds the reduction that has been achieved and allows the operator to apply the padding and the plaster cast.

 Tip: Avoid strong dorsiflexion of the foot as this can cause posterior displacement of the talus, as previously discussed.

 Then, apply around the ankle one roll of POP (dipped in cold water to give more time until hardening), reduce the fracture and maintain it reduced until the POP skim is hard enough to hold the reduction.

-In undisplaced fractures, reduction is not necessary.
-The plaster cast will be applied on the hanging leg (knee flexed to 90 degrees and ankle held at 90 degrees).
+The below knee portion of the plaster cast will be applied on the hanging leg (knee flexed to 90 degrees and ankle held at 90 degrees).